akmadsen/reddit-clone/journal.md

 - Listened to Syntax podcast - 11 Habits of Highly Effective Developers
 	- Expected coding techniques, but actually largely focussed on social aspects
 	- Reflecting on debugging techniques, as well as how I may be impacting my peers
 		- Will further make sure I don't come off as condescending to friends and peers when attempting to help

+## Final Day - November 6, 2018

+1) Obstacles & Overcoming

+Deployment was difficult, but with Cameron's help (and guide), it became a smooth process.

+Most of my challenges were putting in the hours to get the assignment overall done.

+2) Pushing yourself

+I tried (and failed) to figure out the AJAX route for the bonus mark on my own.

+With the functionality of the project taken care of (by my checklist), a lot of my time was spent working with our peers and trying to help them get off the ground.

+3) Outside Class

+Design is a weakspot for me.
+I'm pretty much a one-trick pony for the top-heaver nav-bar.

+I reviewed an article on WebFX(https://www.webfx.com/blog/web-design/choose-navigation-setup/) regarding good nav-bar design and when / how to use each.
+Now I need to practice.

+One thing that really struck home was Cameron's speech on finding something to be passionate about.
+I need to work on this, a lot.

+Going to a game design meetup tonight to discuss modern adventure gaming, though.
+Maybe something there?

+## Final Notes to Cameron

+Thank you for this class with PHP, and living life as a programmer.
+Hopefully we can chat over coffee sometime.

+Take care.